PapaBearDoes/swabrr/README.md

 then surfaces the best removal candidates through a web dashboard so you can make informed decisions about what to keep and what to toss.

 **The name:** "Swabbing the deck" — cleaning up what's cluttering the ship.
-Follows the *arr ecosystem naming convention (Radarr, Sonarr, Swabbarr).

 **The rule:** Swabbarr recommends.
 A human decides.
 No auto-deletion.
 Ever.